barnaclejive/FaceTrigger/README.md

 * Brow Up
 * Squint
 * Mouth Pucker
+* Jaw Open

-*Additional gestures can be added by to the project by implementing a new class that conforms to `FaceTriggerEvaluatorProtocol`.
+*Additional gestures can be added to the project by implementing a new class that conforms to `FaceTriggerEvaluatorProtocol`.
 Submit a PR!*

 # Demo